 Some insurance companies, whose job it is to calculate how often to expect storms like this, are saying this could be a storm that happens once in a million years.

 It truly numbs the mind to think of it.
 And as I think of the catastrophic water dumped there, I am reminded of how small of a fraction that water is when compared to the water all over the world.

 Even before hearing these figures, I was deeply distressed and heartbroken to see the images I saw on the news.
 I see images of Americans driving around street corners in speed boats to rescue children.
 I see images of houses, cars, buildings, and schools submerged in water.
 I see images of people walking to safety in water up to their waist and chest lines.
 I see reports of casualties.
 I see reports of missing people.
 The images I am seeing do not look like they are coming out of first century America.
 They look like 3rd world countries from many years ago.
 I cannot help but be humbled by this storm

 We have so many blessings in this nation, and we have so many capabilities, it is hard to be reminded of how small and pathetic we still are.
 I would never have guessed that a major city would see people die because of rainfall in the 21st century.

 This storm forces us to come face to face with how little control we have as a nation, and as a human race.
-And this humility ought to bring us to God, for the moment, in fear.
+And this humility ought to bring us to God in fear.
 May we be reminded of His power and control over our lives.
 May we be reminded of how terrible it would be to fall into the hands of a God who controls things like Hurricane Harvey (Hebrews 10:31).